Skip to Content

 Customized Legal Support for Unique Divorce Situations

-- Property Division: Ensuring equitable distribution of marital assets and debts.
+• Property Division: Ensuring equitable distribution of marital assets and debts in accordance with California’s community property principles.

-- Domestic Violence: Providing legal support and protection in sensitive cases involving abuse.
+• Domestic Violence: Offering legal counsel and protection in high-conflict or sensitive domestic situations.

 San Diego County's Unique Challenges & Resources for Divorce